 Office of International Education

-The Office of International Education (OIE) works with undergraduate students who are planning for a significant academic year, term, or summer international experience.
+The Office of International Education (OIE) supports international students at the College and works with undergraduate students who are planning for a significant academic year, term, or summer international experience.
 They work with students to research and plan for their time abroad, provide support during their international experience, and ensure that their re-entry process goes smoothly.
 The OIE is guided by the academic standards of Harvard College, and works in close collaboration with various academic departments, area centers, and other units in the Faculty of Arts and Sciences.

 Program in General Education